Tactical role-playing game: 1990s

+Lords of Chaos (1990) came about when Julian Gollop wanted to add more role-playing elements to his 1985 video game Chaos: The Battle of Wizards, which was more of a tactical wargame.
 Incubation: Time Is Running Out (1997), part of the Battle Isle series, was one of the first strategy titles to use fully 3D graphics and support hardware acceleration on the 3dfx Voodoo.
 Other titles in the series are mainly tactical wargames featuring vehicle combat and base capturing.
 The game was generally well received by critics.

 Gorky 17 (1999, a.k.a.
 Odium) is a tactical RPG by Polish developer Metropolis Software featuring elements of survival horror.
 It is also the first title in a series featuring the main character, Cole Sullivan.
 Later titles in the series were third-person shooters.
 The game's reception was mixed.

 Vantage Master is a series of tactical RPGs similar to Master of Monsters developed and published by Nihon Falcom for Microsoft Windows, beginning in 1997.
 The first game in the series was never released outside Japan, South Korea and Taiwan.
-The latest game, Vantage Master Portable, was announced for the PSP on December 20, 2007, and released on April 24, 2008.
+The latest game, Vantage Master Portable for the PSP, was released on April 24, 2008.

-Jagged Alliance is tactical turn-based RPG series developed by Sir-Tech Canada.
-First game was released in 1995, second in 1999.
+Jagged Alliance is a tactical turn-based RPG series developed by Sir-Tech Canada released in 1995, with a sequel released in 1999.
+A third game in the series, developed by Haemimont Games and published by THQ Nordic, was released in 2023.